SUSTAINABLE ACCOMMODATION

 RECYCLED TIMBERS

-In total, 80 per cent of the timber used for constructing Mayan Luxe Villas was either recycled from Mayan Farm or milled on-site using local timber from neighbouring properties.
-Each piece of timber that is seen has its own history and story to tell!
+Much of the timber used has been recycled from Mayan Farm including local bridges and railway sleepers, or milled on-site using local timber from neighbouring properties.
+Each piece of timber has its own history and story to tell!

-The large front entrance doors comprise timbers from the old slab hut on Mayan Farm when it was dairy country and are 200 years old.
+At Mayan Luxe Villas House, the large front entrance doors comprise timbers from the old slab hut on Mayan Farm when it was dairy country and are 200 years old.
 Off-cuts were used to finish the kitchen island bench.
+Door and window timber lintels and garden seats are local recycled old bridge timbers collected over the years by Brett.
+The alfresco gateways, tables, seats and garden borders are constructed from old railway sleepers.

 SUSTAINABLE FEATURES